jeff-fortnine/repo-repo/README.md

 cargo install --path .
 ```

-Note that the directory to which Cargo crates are installed (`${HOME}/.cargo/bin/`) for example, must be on your system path.
+Note that the directory to which Cargo crates are installed (`${HOME}/.cargo/bin` for example) must be on your system path.

 # Usage